pymc-labs/pymc-marketing/README.md

 | **Discrete**   | Cinema ticket       | Monthly or yearly subscriptions |

 To explain further:
-- **Contractual:** In contractual settings a customer has a contract which continues to be active until it is explicitly cancelled.
-Therefore in contractual settings, customer churn events are observed.
+- **Contractual:** In contractual settings, a customer has a contract which continues to be active until it is explicitly cancelled.
+Therefore, customer churn events are observed.

 - **Non-contractual:** In non-contractual settings, there is no ongoing contract that a customer has with a company.
 Instead, purchases can be ad hoc and churn events are unobserved.

 - **Discrete:** Here, purchases are made at discrete points in time.
 This obviously depends upon the timescale that we are working on, but typically a relevant time period would be a month or year.
 However it could be more granualar than this - think of taking the 2nd of 4 inter-city train journeys offered per day.

 - **Continuous:** In the continuous-time domain, purchases can be made at any point within a firms opening hours.
-For online ordering this could be any point within a 24 hour cycle, or purchases in physical stores could be made at any point during the trading day.
+For online ordering, this could be any point within a 24 hour cycle, or purchases in physical stores could be made at any point during the trading day.

-In the documentation we provide some examples on how to use the CLV API.
+In the documentation, we provide some examples on how to use the CLV API.
 We use the data from the [`lifetimes`](https://github.com/CamDavidsonPilon/lifetimes) package to illustrate the models.

 - [CLV Quickstart](https://pymc-marketing.readthedocs.io/en/stable/notebooks/clv/clv_quickstart.html)
 - [BG/NBD model](https://pymc-marketing.readthedocs.io/en/stable/notebooks/clv/bg_nbd.html)